Palm Sunday - Easter Sunday School Lesson.

 Here is a photo of our bible reading today:

-Here is the Hosanna color in picture, you will find this in our Resource Library HERE or click on the pic.
+Here is the Hosanna color in the picture, you will find this in the Kid's Zone or click on the pic.

 To help your children learn all about Jesus in Holy week, I also made a bible reading chart.
 They can color in a leaf every day when they have read the passage of scripture with you.
 This is a great way to prepare your heart for Easter Sunday.